schappim/mBot-Gitbook/section-3-chapter-14-create-and-upload-your-first-program.md

 Let's have a quick look at some of these instruction blocks.

 The first one, for example, reads "run forward at speed 0".
-Clicking on it, we can change that to backward, right or left, at a particular speed.
+Clicking on it, we can change that to backwards, right or left, at a particular speed.

 There's one that allows us to set the onboard LEDs at a specific colour.